 Also, different types of kayaking options can be provided, too, depending on the company—more on this below.

 Hurtigruten, a Norwegian company, was fantastic for transport to Antarctica and also had multiple kayaking options.
 These consisted of the following:

 - Scenic Kayaking – this is a once off kayak for a few hours in Antarctic waters.
 No experience is required as you will kayak in a very stable double kayak.
 This is an excellent option for someone just wanting to try kayaking in Antarctic waters.

 - Kayaking Course – this is a much more in-depth course that also comes with Norwegian kayaking certification as well.
 Kayaking in a single kayak this course gave the opportunity of kayaking in Antarctic waters every day.
 In fact, on the first day in Antarctica, the kayaking course students were the first out on the water before all other guests, winning!
 After some learning, on the first day, we were invited to join the scenic kayaking at least once a day to help guide the other kayakers.

-However, it must be noted while doing the kayaking course you will be asked to attempt a capsize in the frigid waters.
-What an experience and lucky for dry suits!
+However, it must be noted while doing the kayaking course; you will be asked to attempt a capsize in the frigid waters.
+What an experience!

 Being uncomfortably warm makes heading out into the Antarctic weather surprisingly refreshing.
-Once on the shore of Antarctica, there is then the process of organising the kayak, getting it onto the water and making sure the splash skirt is attached to the kayak, which is not as easy as it sounds.
+Once on the shore of Antarctica, there is then the process of organizing the kayak, getting it onto the water, and making sure the splash skirt is attached to the kayak, which is not as easy as it sounds.

 From there, the magic of kayaking in Antarctica begins.
-Whether it is circumnavigating incredible icebergs, to racing very quick penguins the environment and nature will have you in awe.
+Whether it is circumnavigating incredible icebergs, racing very quick penguins, the environment and nature will have you in awe.